-Newly-elected President Judson “Major” Hammond (Walter Huston) falls into a coma after a car accident, and is resurrected a changed man in this fascist fantasy, shaped and promoted by media tycoon William Randolph Hearst and directed by former Hearst animator Gregory La Cava.
+Gabriel Over The White House (1933) celebrates the notion of a benevolent dictator who could save America from its woes.
+This remarkable fascist fantasy was shaped and promoted by media tycoon William Randolph Hearst and directed by former Hearst animator Gregory La Cava.
+Newly-elected President Judson “Major” Hammond (Walter Huston) falls into a coma after a car accident, and is resurrected a changed man.
 No longer a glad-handing partisan hack, Hammond embarks on a single-minded mission to consolidate power in the executive branch.
 He violently eliminates enemies and rivals, and strong-arms the European powers into both unequivocal disarmament and the immediate repayment of war debt to the U.S.

-Journalist Jeff Greenfield will join moderator Patrice Petro for a post-screening discussion.
+Journalist Jeff Greenfield joined Director of the Carsey-Wolf Center, Patrice Petro, for a post-screening discussion.

 Journalist Jeff Greenfield (CBS, CNN)